curl/curl/tests/CI.md

 GitHub Actions runs the following tests:

-- Mac OS tests with a variety of different compilation options
+- macOS tests with a variety of different compilation options
 - Fuzz tests ([see the curl-fuzzer repo for more info](https://github.com/curl/curl-fuzzer)).
 - Curl compiled using the Rust TLS backend with Hyper